MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

    ![Flow creation confirmation page](../media/power-automate-teams-app-create/Store-7.png)

-1. Flows can be managed from within the Power Automate app in Teams or using the Power Automate.
-Select **Manage workflows** in the **Workflows** section to quickly open the Power Automate app in Teams to manage flows.
+1. You can manage your flows from within the Power Automate app in Teams or via Power Automate.
+Select **Manage workflows** in the **Workflows** section to quickly open the Power Automate app in Teams to manage your flows.

    ![Manage your flows in Teams](../media/power-automate-teams-app-create/Store-8.png)